mutalip/Data-Structure/README.md

 We create a NODE class to implement linked list in Python, the difference between unordered LL and ordered LL is the implementation of the Add() method.

-<p>Unordered Linked List <a herf="http://interactivepython.org/runestone/static/pythonds/BasicDS/TheUnorderedListAbstractDataType.html"> </a>
+<p><a herf="http://interactivepython.org/runestone/static/pythonds/BasicDS/TheUnorderedListAbstractDataType.html"> Unordered Linked List  </a>
-<p>Ordered Linked List <a herf="http://interactivepython.org/runestone/static/pythonds/BasicDS/TheOrderedListAbstractDataType.html"> </a>
+<p> <a herf="http://interactivepython.org/runestone/static/pythonds/BasicDS/TheOrderedListAbstractDataType.html"> Ordered Linked List </a>